Dr. Geoffrey Morris

 Biography & Education

-My group at K-State is focused on the genomics of environmental adaptation in sorghum and its relatives.
-Our goal is to develop genomics knowledge and tools that accelerate the development of climate-resilient crops.
+My group at K-State is focused on the genomics of climate adaptation in sorghum and its relatives.
+Our goal is to develop genomic knowledge and tools that accelerate the development of climate-resilient crops.

 I am originally from Canada and received my undergraduate training in Biology at University of Ottawa.
 My doctoral work at University of Chicago (Ecology & Evolution) was focused on analysis of genomic variation, to understand how gene expression is controlled across environments.
 I turned my focus to crop genomics during my postdoctoral research, first to the emerging bioenergy crop switchgrass at University of Chicago, then to sorghum starting at the University of South Carolina as a Research Assistant Professor.
 I've been an Assistant Professor of Sorghum Genetics at K-State since 2013.

 - Ph.D.
 Ecology and Evolution, University of Chicago, 2007